WebbYang/Hello-World-Linux/README.md

 ## Download and extract files
 There are some files we need to use for the following schedule.
-For Python course, we choose Anaconda for Python 3.6 version.
+For Python courses, we choose Anaconda for Python 3.6 version.
+Go to https://www.anaconda.com to look around.
-`wget`
+`wget`: download data from given URL.
+Try to find the URL for Linux installer to download the script.
+(Should be https://repo.anaconda.com/archive/Anaconda3-5.2.0-Linux-x86_64.sh)

+## Execute files
+We will run the the script simply by `./`.
+Sometimes we cannot execute the file, remember to check its mode.
+We
-For Blast, we choose ncbi-blast-2.7.1.
+For Blast, we choose ncbi-blast-2.7.1, which will be mentioned in the next step.

 ## To Move on
 Now, we can check for what BLAST is.
 * To get the idea https://digitalworldbiology.com/tutorial/blast-for-beginners
 * Hands-on https://github.com/enormandeau/ncbi_blast_tutorial

+## More information
+Please check the slides.